Gray Divorce Tends To Be More Financially Complicated

-While gray divorce rises, misconceptions persist about division of property
+While gray divorce rises, misconceptions persist about the division of property.

 As the Washington Post recently reported, divorces involving older spouses have soared in recent decades.
 About a quarter of all divorces now involve a spouse who is over 50, leading to what sociologists are calling a gray divorce phenomenon.
 In addition to the demographic changes, gray divorce is also bringing up difficult questions about retirement and finances for many older people.
 In fact, later-in-life divorce tends to give rise to complicated financial issues that many younger divorcing couples tend to overlook.